gavinworkman/SecondBrain/Draft 1.md

 - Define "injury incidence" in terms of exposure hours.

 _To analyze how often injuries occur, many studies track "injury incidence".
-This is defined as how many injuries occur in the set of players per 1000 hours_
+This is defined as how many injuries occur in the set of players per 1000 hours playing.
+For example, if a team practices for_

 - Introduce key studies (e.g., Fuller et al., Hagel, Morrey).